 WordPress Quick Contact Form

-The driving principle has always to keep it easy to set up and use.
+When you fire up the plugin a basic form is already configured and ready to use.
+All you have to do is enter your email address and add the shortcode [qcf] to your posts or pages.
 There is a lot more functionality now that there was at Version 1 but the form still works right out of the box: just add your email address and it’s ready to go.

 What do you get for your money?

-- 9 selectable fields including name, email, telephone, dropdown, checkboxes and radio fields
+- 10 selectable fields including name, email, telephone, dropdowns, checkboxes, date and radio fields

 - Attachments (with optional restrictions)